qrvey/partner-portal/website/versioned_docs/version-5.4/ui-docs/datasets/column-links.md

 ![column-links](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/column-links/column_3.png#thumbnail)

+> **Note**: Hierarchical data on columns from JSON connections currently have a Known Issue with tokens.
+These tokens are not being received in Page Actions from Page Builder.

 Every time you add a new visualization to Page Builder, any visualization containing columns with links will have a Page Action automatically predefined with your set URL.